 Two significant viral diseases we see are caused by a virus in the Parvovirus genus — canine parvovirus (CPV) in dogs, and feline panleukopenia virus (FPV) in cats.
 Although CPV has been shown to infect and cause disease in both felines and canines, FPV has only been shown to affect felines.
-However, both forms of this virus can be very serious in puppies and kittens, and often requires hospitalization at a 24-hour facility if a true infection develops.
+However, both forms of this contagious virus can be very serious in puppies and kittens, and often requires hospitalization at a 24-hour facility if a true infection develops.
 While more common in young pets, CPV and FPV can infect unvaccinated adult dogs and cats, too

 While parvovirus can be very persistent in the environment, which increases the risk of your pet contracting it, vaccination has been shown to be highly effective.